Year-Round Buddhist Training on the North Coast of The Netherlands

 Zen River Cookbook Vol. 1 & 2

-Zen River Cookbook Volumes 1 (2015) and 2 (2022): Two compilations of illustrated recipes cooked in the Zen River kitchen.
-Tamara Myoho Gabrysch, the head tenzo at Zen River Temple, wrote them.
-The first volume is for sale on the webshop.
-If you are outside Europe it may be more economical to buy the paperback editions or digital editions from the Amazon store in your region, e.g. at amazon.com.
+Zen River Cookbook Volume 1 (2015) and Volume 2 (2022): Two compilations of illustrated recipes cooked in the Zen River kitchen.
+The head tenzo at Zen River Temple, Tamara Myoho Gabrysch wrote them.
+Both books are for sale through all Amazon storefronts.

 Email updates are usually sent out monthly.